 Expert: Tree pose on the bed

-“Balancing on one leg isn’t all about strength or flexibility, 60 per cent is concentration, focusing your eyes on one spot (if you don’t believe me, try balancing with your eyes closed),” she says.
+“Balancing on one leg isn’t all about strength or flexibility, much of it is concentration, focusing your eyes on one spot (if you don’t believe me, try the eyes closed challenge above," she says.

-“Do tree pose while you are waiting for the kettle to boil.
-Pick something in front of you to look at and don’t move your eyes as you shift the weight on to one leg.
+"Tree pose (one foot on the inner thigh or on the calf if you're newer) is the classic yoga balance and it's easy to slot into your day.
+Doing little and often – while brushing your teeth or boiling the kettle – builds up strength and focus.
+Pick something in front of you to look at and don’t move your eyes as you shift the weight onto one leg.
 The minute your gaze wanders, your mind wanders and you start to wobble - not that that’s a bad thing it’s great for strengthening your ankle to help prevent future falls, but if the aim is to balance for longer, your point of view (drsti in yoga) will keep you there.”